-The Old Cascade Crest is one of Oregon’s most remote and raw places to Mountain Bike located in the Willamette National Forest.
-Nestled in next to the Middle Santiam Wilderness, the OCC is a 42 Mile Backcountry Lollipop just an hour from Bend Oregon.
-This area offers big views of Mt Jefferson, 3 Finger Jack and the Three Sisters from the west side, a side you rarely see while mountain biking the Willamette.
-We’ve navigated this area and have put together the best rendition of a ride we could think of.
-This area is really difficult to ride without suffering or without shuttles, so expect two big shuttles to the optimal points on the loop, and two key extractions.
-Don’t worry, this is still a massive day on the bike.
-Buried Deep in the cascades, expect good dirt, big descents and big climbs.
-This maybe the finest example of the Cascade bio region, with Green Moss, deep loam, and high alpine lakes to cool down post ride.
+The Old Cascade Crest is one of Oregon’s most remote and raw places to Mountain Bike, located in the Willamette National Forest.
+Nestled in next to the Middle Santiam Wilderness, the OCC in total is a 42 mile backcountry lollipop just an hour from Bend Oregon.
+Kind of unbelievable knowing you’ll likely not see a single person your entire ride.
+This area was site of the 2017 Trans-Cascadia MTB race and this ride encompasses our combination of the best day of single riding of the event.
+Below, we provide a more detailed description of the history of the OCC and how we came to ride here.
+Know this area offers big views of Mt Jefferson, 3 Finger Jack and the Three Sisters from the west side, a side you rarely see while mountain biking the Willamette.
+On the day, expect two big shuttles to the optimal points on the loop, and two key extractions.
+We’ll be riding deep in the Cascades, and this time of the year we’ll have incredible dirt to go along with some big descents and big climbs.
+This is one of the finest examples of the Cascade bio region, with green moss, deep loam, and blue pools to cool down post ride.
 The window to ride here is short, so take advantage while you can!

 Distance (per day)